 Your rights and services to feel secure and safe

 Discovering the world beyond Europe

 Practical information about travelling in Europe

-The Structured Dialogue is a process for discussions between young people and policy makers about different themes, to make sure the opinions of young people are taken into account in defining the EU’s youth policies.
+The Structured Dialogue is a process for discussions between young people and policy makers about different themes, with a view to make sure the opinions of young people are taken into account when defining the EU’s youth policies.

 Structured dialogue and its outcomes over the years: in order for you to better understand the Structured Dialogue, you could have a look at the past cycles and how their outcomes were used to enrich EU policies with youth voices.

 The Structured Dialogue national consultations take place twice each year and are organised by a National Working Group in each of the 28 countries which are members of the European Union.